-In sum, if the changes proposed herein are unattractive to market participants, it is likely that the Exchange will lose market share as a result.
-Accordingly, the Exchange does not believe that the proposed change will impair the ability of members or competing order execution venues to maintain their competitive standing in the financial markets.
+If the changes proposed herein are unattractive to market participants, it is likely that the Exchange will lose market share as a result.
+Accordingly, the Exchange does not believe that the proposed changes will impair the ability of members or competing order execution venues to maintain their competitive standing in the financial markets.

-- Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others No written comments were either solicited or received. - Extension of Time Period for Commission Action Not applicable. - 7.
+- 5. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others - No written comments were either solicited or received. - Extension of Time Period for Commission Action Not applicable. - 7.
 Basis for Summary Effectiveness Pursuant to Section 19(b)(3) or for Accelerated Effectiveness Pursuant to Section 19(b)(2)

-Pursuant to Section 19(b)(3)(A)(ii) of the Act, the Exchange has designated this proposal as establishing or changing a due, fee, or other charge imposed by the self-regulatory organization on any person, whether or not the person is a member of the self-regulatory organization, which renders the proposed rule change effective upon filing.
+Pursuant to Section 19(b)(3)(A)(ii) of the Act,7 the Exchange has designated this proposal as establishing or changing a due, fee, or other charge imposed by the self-regulatory organization on any person, whether or not the person is a member of the self-regulatory organization, which renders the proposed rule change effective upon filing.

-At any time within 60 days of the filing of the proposed rule change, the

-Commission summarily may temporarily suspend such rule change if it appears to the the protection of investors; or (iii) otherwise in furtherance of the purposes of the Act.
+At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is: (i) necessary or appropriate in the public interest; (ii) for the protection of investors; or (iii) otherwise in furtherance of the purposes of the Act.
 If the Commission takes such action, the Commission shall institute proceedings to determine whether the proposed rule should be approved or disapproved.